million-views/praas/proxy-server/README.md

 ### Prerequisites

 Two `.env` files are required to test **proxy-server**.
-Both of these files are supposed to be present at the root of the repository ( at the same location where the `.env-example` file can be found )
+Both of these files are supposed to be present in the backend folder relative to the root of the repository ( at the same location where the `.env-example` file can be found )
 1. A global `.env` file containing client credentials for the **proxy-server**